 So your 2017 New Years resolution’s to get healthy were kind of a flop.
-Don’t worry, we hear you.
+Don’t worry, I hear you.
 Sometimes life happens and although you try, it can be hard to find that balance between tacos and kale.
 But it’s all about compromise.
 We guarantee after you check out these clean food stores you’ll be letting your inner hippie shine.

 You’ve probably seen these guys on Instagram.
 They serve up some of the meanest acai bowls in Perth, as well as buckwheat pancakes, fresh juices and a range of raw sweet treats.
 Located on Napoleon Street in Claremont, Natures Harvest has got your guilt-free goodies covered.
 Once you’ve ordered a takeaway juice, stroll through the store and pick up some organic soap, a few bottles of Kombucha and maybe even some vegan cheese (you wouldn’t even know it’s animal-free).
 If you’re feeling game, grab a turmeric latte with coconut milk to go.
 You’ll be back for the take home bag.

 The Source is one of those places you come out of with a bag full of goodies and an empty wallet.
 You may be a little overwhelmed when you first enter the store and notice rows of white buckets with clear lids and metal scoops.
 But it’s actually a lot fun once you get the hang of it.
 Take a lap of the store and suss out what’s on offer, then grab a brown paper bag and fill it with a few hundred grams of organic chocolate coated strawberries, write the number on it and take it to the counter.
 Too easy.
 While you’re there make sure you get a tub of freshly churned coconut peanut butter.
 It’s great on bagels.